Fellow Since 1996

 Human Rights Education Project

-This profile was prepared when Peter Volmink was elected to the Ashoka Fellowship in 1996.
+This description of Peter Volmink's work was prepared when Peter Volmink was elected to the Ashoka Fellowship in 1996.

 The New Idea